mialkin/docs/linux/bash.md

 Command | Meaning
 -|-
-uptime | Find out how long the system is running. <br/>This command returns set of values that involve, the current time, and the amount of time system is in running state, number of users currently logged into, and the load time for the past 1, 5 and 15 minutes respectively sudo systemctl reboot | Shut down and reboot the system
+uptime | Find out how long the system is running. <br/>This command returns set of values that involve, the current time, and the amount of time system is in running state, number of users currently logged into, and the load time for the past 1, 5 and 15 minutes respectively sudo&nbsp;systemctl&nbsp;reboot | Shut down and reboot the system

 ## Disks